UCL-Biosciences/Biosciences-Comp-Support/UCL_comp_guides/high_performance_compute_at_UCL.md

 ### Myriad ↔ RDSS

-RDSS can be accessed directly from Myriad.
+RDSS can be accessed directly from Myriad login nodes.
 See the ISD guide for current setup instructions: [ucl.ac.uk/isd/how-to/rdss-myriad-data-storage-transfer-service](https://www.ucl.ac.uk/isd/how-to/rdss-myriad-data-storage-transfer-service)

 ### Moving data to/from HPC